ihhub/penguinV/README.md

 - functions can perform processing on separate image parts (no need to make a copy of image for area on what you want to do something, just set area parameters)
 - user-defined image types support (you can create your own image types and image functions [See API description, ImageTemplate class])

-At the current stage of development library does not have many features but we are intending to introduce them very soon:
+At the current stage of development library does not have some features but we are intending to introduce them very soon:
-- deeper support of CUDA
+- better support of CUDA
 - more basic functions and their implementations by SSE, AVX, NEON
 - Fourier transform
+- color space conversions

 The library does **NOT** have it's own image displaying code but you can refer to QT example.

-In many cases when developers design their own image processing application they are facing problems with integration of third-party library into code.
-To minimize such drawbacks we are giving an option to write your own code for above situations.

 Requirements
 ---------------------------